levi006/hangman/readme.md

 1. Make sure you have Python installed (if you're on a Mac, Python should already be installed).

+	1. Also, the words are generated from an API, so you'll need to be connected to the internet to play.

 1. Clone or download the git repo at: "https://github.com/levi006/hangman".

      `git clone https://github.com/levi006/hangman.git`